-This course would be suited to students enrolled in General/Foundation courses who have an interest in the industry area (Business).
+This program would be suited to students who have an interest in the Business industry area.
 This qualification reflects the role of individuals who have not yet entered the workforce and are developing the necessary skills in preparation for work.
-They may undertake a variety of simple tasks under close supervision.
-It provides students with a range of introductory skills and knowledge to provide individuals with an understanding of the business environment.